 It is worth noting that the default install doesn’t include a .htaccess file.
 That means that, out of the box, WordPress doesn’t support pretty URLs.
-For instance, the sample post that is included in a new install will have a URL like example.com/?p=1 instead of example.com/YYYY/MM/title-of-post.
-The .htaccess file will be created when you change the Permalink Settings via the WordPress dashboard (under Settings).
+For instance, the sample post included in a new install has a URL like example.com/?p=1 instead of example.com/YYYY/MM/title-of-post.
+The .htaccess file is created when you change the Permalink Settings via the WordPress dashboard (under Settings).

 Next, you need to create the wp-config.php file.
 You can do that manually, by copying the wp-config-sample.php file to wp-config.php and then defining the database settings using your favourite text editor.
 However, it is quicker to use the config create command.

 Before we create the config file we should briefly touch on the